The Relationship Between Eating Disorders and Self-Injury

-Dr. Sharon Farber, author of When The Body Is The Target: Self-Harm, Pain and Traumatic Attachments and therapist, believes self-injury is addictive and counsels people on self-injurious behavior ranging from cutting, burning, and general self-mutilation to eating disorders, including bulimia (binging and purging).
+Dr. Sharon Farber, the author of When The Body Is The Target: Self-Harm, Pain and Traumatic Attachments and therapist, believes self-injury is addictive and counsels people on self-injurious behavior ranging from cutting, burning, and general self-mutilation to eating disorders, including bulimia (binging and purging).
 She discussed the trauma that can lead to self-harm and how to recover from a lifetime of self-injury

-David HealthyPlace.com moderator.
+David: HealthyPlace.com moderator.

 The people in blue are audience members.

 David: Good Evening.
 I'm David Roberts.
 I'm the moderator for tonight's conference.
 I want to welcome everyone to HealthyPlace.com.
 Our topic tonight is "Getting Help For Self-Harm."
 Our guest is author and therapist, Dr. Sharon Farber.

 Our topic tonight is "Getting Help For Self-Harm."
 Our guest is author and therapist, Dr. Sharon Farber.
 Dr. Farber is a board-certified clinical social worker and author of the book: When The Body Is The Target: Self-Harm, Pain and Traumatic Attachments.

 Dr. Farber maintains that there's an addictive-like nature to self-injury.
 We're going to be talking about that along with the role that childhood neglect, abuse, and other trauma play in self-harm, along with why it's still difficult to find qualified therapists to treat this problem and where you can get help.

 Good Evening, Dr. Farber, and welcome to HealthyPlace.com.
 We appreciate you being our guest tonight.
 Could you please tell us a little more about yourself and your experience in the area of self-harm?